learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 Not without a lot of trade-offs.

+The team behind the Service Catalog has the [ups-broker a component that could be used to import existing services](https://github.com/kubernetes-sigs/service-catalog/issues/2789#issuecomment-604991193), but it's [not well documented and only meant for testing](https://github.com/kubernetes-sigs/service-catalog/issues/2789#issuecomment-605296084).

 The [Service Binding Operator](https://github.com/redhat-developer/service-binding-operator) is one of the most exciting experiments in this area, but it's designed to run on OpenShift and support only a few cloud services.

+It's also quite complicated and requires an external binding server.

 ## Closing notes and further reading